Biodegradable/CompostableAsk a Question Ask a Question

 When it comes to compostable claims, the rules are very clear.
 An item must meet one of two ASTM tests.
 ASTM D6400 or ASTM D6868.
 This is where that third party certification comes into play.
-Insist your packaging have a third party certification like one from the BPI.
+Insist your packaging have a third party certification.
 This way you know for sure it has been tested by a company other than the one manufacturing or selling the item.
-All of our Harvest Fiber items are third party BPI certified compostable.
+All of our Harvest Fiber items are compostable.
 Please keep in mind that these compostable claims only apply to professionally managed composting facilities and not your backyard compost pile.
 To find a composter near you, just visit findacomposter.com.
 If you happen to throw an item that is sold as compostable into your backyard compost bin, it may take a very long time for the composting process to occur.
 A professionally managed facility very closely controls the heat and moisture level of the material which aids and accelerates the process.

 We often get asked if compostable products will biodegrade in a landfill.
 The answer is, not within the time frame most people think of when they consider biodegradable items.
 In fact, very little biodegradation occurs in most modern landfills.
 The reason for that is, they are built to keep air and moisture out.
 These are two factors for biodegradation to occur.
 To quote Dr. William Rathje’s book entitled Rubbish, he sites that "The truth is, however, that the dynamics of a modern landfill are very nearly the opposite of what most people think…Well designed and managed landfills seem to be far more apt to preserve their contents for posterity than transform them into humus or mulch.
 They are not vast composters: rather they are vast mummifiers."